History of Venice

 Venice became part of the Kingdom of Italy in 1866.

-After the unification of Italy
+After the Unification of Italy

 The Serenissima suffered great urban and territorial changes at the beginning of the twentieth century.
 In 1917, a part of Mestre was added to Venice.
 The Italian government decided to develop a residential area on Porto Marghera.